lara-cb01/Advanced-Control-of-Electronic-Wheelchairs-to-Enhance-Mobility-for-Individuals-with-Cerebral-Palsy/README.md

 Ensure the serial ports in both programs are correctly configured to match your hardware setup.

-Optional Adaptive Control Systems
+--> Adaptive Control Systems
     Depending on the adaptive control system you wish to use, follow the instructions below:

-    Angular Movement Control with Witmotion Sensor
+1. Angular Movement Control with Witmotion Sensor
    To enable angular movement control, run the following script:

           Control_Arduino_witmotion.py

    Ensure Bluetooth is activated on your computer for proper connection with the Witmotion sensor.

-    Amazon Alexa Integration
+3. Amazon Alexa Integration
    For Amazon Alexa control, the following programs need to be running:

           Arduino_ESP32.ino
           Control_Arduino_Amazon.py
    This setup allows voice control of the wheelchair via Amazon Alexa.

-    Obstacle Detection System
+--> Obstacle Detection System
       The ultrasound sensors are already integrated into the Arduino_Control_Wheelchair.ino program.
 For additional obstacle detection using depth camera sensors, run the following script:

           Control_Arduino_prueba_camaras.py

       If you do not wish to use the camera sensors, simply comment out the relevant sections in the main Python program.